LQXshane/500c1face/README.md

 * PHP and python, as well as dlib and OpenCV bindings

 In short, this is usually called a LAMP server.
 In this folder I am presenting mostly tutorials for setting up the forementioned environments.
-Another important thing is to ensure backend-frontend connection through the following:
+The important thing is to ensure backend-frontend connection through the following, see detailed files and tutorial at the following folder

 * PHP_MySQL

-> A pracice and two completed .php file used for mysql-php connection that could connect whatever information stored in mysql database(Witch101) and deliver it to the frontend.
+* LAMP_installation
+* API_tutorial

 --------------------------------------------------------------------------------------